Oahu, the third-largest Hawaiian island, boasts many diverse and exciting activities.

 Kailua Beach, located on the island’s eastern shore, is a great family destination as it offers lots of watersports opportunities.
 Go swimming, snorkeling (see tropical fish or even a giant turtle or two) or kayaking (Na Mokulua Islands or Popoia Island are popular kayaking destinations).

-2 – Learn about the attacks at the Pearl Harbor National Memorial
+2 – Visit the Pearl Harbor National Memorial

 History buffs will want to visit the Pearl Harbor National Memorial site, where the tragic event took place in 1941.
 The memorial, located only 15 minutes from Honolulu, is open daily from 7AM to 5 PM and is free for all visitors.